History of Valencia: 20th century

 The dictatorship of Franco forbade political parties and began a harsh ideological and cultural repression countenanced and sometimes even led by the Church.
 The financial markets were destabilised, causing a severe economic crisis that led to rationing.
 A black market in rationed goods existed for over a decade.
 The Francoist administrations of Valencia repressed publicity of the catastrophic floods of 1949, which brought in their wake dozens of deaths, but could not do the same after the more catastrophic flood of 1957 when the river Turia overflowed its banks again, causing many casualties.
 The official death toll was 81 deaths; the real figure may be higher.
-To prevent further disasters, the river was diverted to a new course.
+To prevent further disasters, the river was diverted to a new course according to the Plan Sur established by the Cortes Españoles in Law 81 of 1961.
 The old river bed was abandoned for years, and successive Francoist mayors proposed making it a motorway, but that option was finally rejected with the advent of democracy and fervent neighbourhood protests.
-The river was divided in two at the western city limits (Plan Sur de Valencia), and diverted southwards along a new course that skirts the city, before meeting the Mediterranean.
+The river was divided in two at the western city limits and diverted southwards along a new course that skirts the city, before meeting the Mediterranean.
 The old course of the river continues, dry, through the city centre, almost to the sea.
 The old riverbed is now a sunken park called the Garden of the Turia (Jardí del Túria or Jardín del Turia) that allows cyclists and pedestrians to cross much of the city by avoiding the use of roads; overhead bridges carry motor traffic across the park.

 The economy began to recover in the early 1960s, and the city experienced explosive population growth through immigration spurred by the jobs created with the implementation of major urban projects and infrastructure improvements.
 With the advent of democracy in Spain, the ancient kingdom of Valencia was established as a new autonomous entity, the Valencian Community, the Statute of Autonomy of 1982 designating Valencia as its capital.
 On the night of 23 February 1981, shortly after Antonio Tejero had stormed Congress, the Captain General of the Third Military Region, Jaime Milans del Bosch, rose up in Valencia, put tanks on the streets, declared a state of emergency and tried to convince other senior military figures to support the coup.
 After the televised message of King Juan Carlos I, those in the military who had not yet aligned themselves decided to remain loyal to the government, and the coup failed.
 Despite this lack of support, Milans del Bosch only surrendered at 5 a.m. on the next day, 24 February.